Network-Maritime-Complexity/Structural-core/code/README.md

 # Demo

 The folder "[Demo](./Demo)" contains a script [`run.py`](./Demo/run.py).
-Note that: this script is for testing the code, and one should not try to interpret the results generated during the test process.
+Note: this script is for testing the code, and one should not try to interpret the results generated during the test process.

 Demo data description: